 6. Sulphur Mountain

 This easy trail switchbacks its way up Sulphur Mountain and offers unparalleled views of the Bow Valley.
-Once you’re at the top, you can continue along the 1-km interpretive boardwalk to the Cosmic Ray Station and Sanson Peak.
-If you like, save your knees and take the gondola back down.
+Once you’re at the top, you can continue along the 1 km interpretive boardwalk to the Cosmic Ray Station and Sanson Peak.

 Length: 11 km return